luispsalazar/Mission-to-Mars/README.md

 ## Deliverable 2

-"Scraping.py" file contains code that retrieves the full-resolution image URL and title for each hemisphere image.
+The "scraping.py" file contains code that retrieves the full-resolution image URL and title for each hemisphere image.

 ![21](Images/21.png)